robfatland/nexus/data/api.md

     - Slow (5 minutes) process is presume because `python3 -m pip install -r requirements.txt` runs during this deployment

-## client code
+### client code

-In general we do not build an API in order to manually type API calls into a browser address bar.
+In general we do not build an API merely to type API calls into the browser address bar.
-Rather we write code to make the API calls and parse the returned results.
-In Python the `requests` library is useful to this end, particularly `requests.get(url)`.
-The return value can be cast as `json` format, in fact a list containing one dictionary.
-From the dictionary we have the attributes of the named element.
+We write code to call the API and parse the returned results; that's the whole point.
+This code can be referred to as a *Client*.
+(Better still: Someone *else* writes the Client and makes it openly available.)

+In writing a Python Client we can make use of the `requests` library.
+We can *get* the API's response for example using `r = requests.get(url)`.
+The return value placed in variable `r` can be interpreted through `json` as a list of dictionaries.
+In the periodic table case we have requested information on a single element and receive in return a single dictionary of attributes for that element.
+The subsequent oceanography example involves a return of many dictionaries corresponding to sensor measurements.

-The following example client looks up electronegativity for 10 elements.
-The idea will be to make use of the existing `lookup` route provided by the API.
-The client code pulls out the resulting value; or reports if there is no such value.
-This code also illustrates a simple timing mechanism that will indicate that most of the run time is spent waiting for the API call to return.
-Note that the client does not have any insight into the breakdown of this latency on the server side, for example whether the delay is in the internet or in the database lookup.
+The following example Client looks up electronegativity for 10 elements making use of the `lookup` route provided by the API.
+The Client code pulls out the resulting value of interest; or reports if there is no such value.
+The code also features a simple timing mechanism showing that most of the run time is waiting for the API call to return.
+The Client does not have insight into the Server latency, for example whether the pause is due to the internet connection or due to the database lookup.

+A point to reemphasize here is that the Client code is making use of a base URL `https://pythonbytes.azurewebsites.net`.
+This URL connects not to a *database* but to an Azure serverless function or 'Function App'.
+This in turn pivots to consult the database and format the resulting information as a reply.
+This action is triggered through a *route* (dedicated Python function) associated with the api call.
+Many more routes and api call could be built in this vein raising the question of how to design an API (beyond the scope of this page).

 ```
+# Simple periodic table Client
 import requests
 import time